-65.Furthermore, Ms. Doe does not understand some of the terms used in FSORNA 2020's restrictions.
+- 40. As noted above, Plaintiff has to make anywhere between one and four inperson reports of a 3-day stay away from home, or three 1-day stays at the same location in one calendar year.
+In order to support her family, she works 7 days a week at both full-time and part-time jobs.
+The prospect of missing work and wages to make these in-person reports chills her from exercising her rights to travel and movement. - 41.
+Furthermore, Plaintiff does not understand some of the terms used in FSORNA 2021's restrictions.
 She does not know whether 48 hours means 48 consecutive hours or 2 business days.
-She does not know the meaning of "day" for the purpose of the 2018 requirement to make an in-person report for as few as 3 days away from home, or when the 48-hour reporting requirement begins with respect to the third day from home.
-She does not know what it means to "secure" or "update" her license in connection with a "temporary residence."
-Because her sheriff's office keeps such limited days and hours for taking in person reports, it is a virtual certainty that, if 48 hours means 48 consecutive hours rather than 2 business days, she will frequently find it impossible to comply with the in-person reporting deadlines.
-A mistake about meaning, even if unwitting, or a belated report, even if unavoidable, could result in arrest and conviction for a third degree felony with a minimum-mandatory sentence.
+She does not know the meaning of "day" for the purpose of the requirement to make an in-person report for as few as 3 days in the aggregate per year away from home, or when the 48-hour reporting requirement begins with respect to the third day from home.
+For example, she now lives in Columbia County, but her mother and sisters live in different counties.
+If she takes her children for three overnight visits a year to see their grandmother, aunts and cousins, at what hour after the third such visit must she report her "temporary residence"?
+In which county?
+And what if there is no place she can go to make a timely in-person report?
+Because her sheriff's office provides only limited days and hours for taking in-person reports, it is a virtual certainty that, if 48 hours means 48 consecutive hours rather than 2 business days, she will frequently find it impossible to comply with the in-person reporting deadlines.
+A mistake about meaning, even if unwitting, or a belated report, even if unavoidable, could result in arrest and conviction for a thirddegree felony with a minimum-mandatory sentence.
 As a result, she is chilled from exercising her fundamental rights to freedom of movement and travel.